Skip to main content

 • The filing fee applies to both residents and nonresidents.

-The Filing Fee is always half the amount of the registration fee.
+The Filing Fee is always half the amount of the Student Services Fee.
 The fee will be indicated at the bottom of the combined Final Report Form and will be assessed on the student's TritonLink financial account after the final document review.

 Please refer to the "Preparation and Submission Manual for Doctoral Dissertations and Master's Theses" for additional information.
 Students may also check with their graduate program or with the Division of Graduate Education regarding payment of the filing fee.